furioussoul/tailmaster/README.md

 for creating an app, you should drop 'Frame' into 'DropPanel',

-drop 'Row' into dropPanel,drop 'Col' into 'Row'.
+drop 'Row' into 'DropPanel',drop 'Col' into 'Row'.

 For creating a search form ,you should drop 'Form' into 'Col'.